panpf/sketch/docs/wiki/getting_started.md

 [ImageRequest] is automatically canceled in the following cases:

 * request.lifecycle changes to DESTROYED state
-* request.target is a [ViewDisplayTarget] and view's onViewDetachedFromWindow() method is executed
+* request.target is a [ViewTarget] and view's onViewDetachedFromWindow() method is executed

 #### Proactive cancellation